 The cheapest and easiest way to get to the beach without a car is via the dedicated Playa Bus.

-The bus leaves from the La Paz Malecon Bus Station.
-It stops at a few beaches along the way before reaching Balandra Beach.
+The bus leaves from the La Paz Malecon Bus Station and stops at a few beaches along the way before reaching Balandra Beach.

 Given the entry slot times for the beach, the bus doesn’t really align with the morning slot (8 am – 12 pm).

-If you were visiting during low season, you could try taking the first bus (8 am) and just hope the capacity hadn’t been met by the time you arrived, around 9 am.
-You will have to leave at 12 pm.
+If you were visiting during low season, you could try taking the first bus (8 am?
+9 am?) and just hope the capacity hadn’t been met by the time you arrived, around 9 am – 10 am.
+You will have to leave before 12 pm.

 The bus works better for the afternoon slot.

-Take the 12 pm bus to be at the beach before it re-opens at 1 pm.
-You can then choose to return at 4:45 pm, just before the beach closes at 5 pm.
-Or hang around a little until the next service at 5:45 pm.
+Take the 11 am or 12 pm bus to be at the beach before it re-opens at 1 pm.
+You can then choose to return at 4:30 pm (ish), just before the beach closes at 5 pm.
+Or hang around a little until the next service at 5:30 pm (ish).

 On your way to the beach, the bus will usually drive you into the car park.
 However, when you are leaving, you will need to walk approximately 10 minutes out to the main road and hail the bus.